 How much interest investors will show in these new tax residency programs remains to be seen.
 But even if it’s only moderate, you’d be hard pressed to find good arguments for why a small country would not at least have a policy in place to keep the door open for people of means, should they wish to relocate to the West Indies.
 It’s free money, after all.
 Might as well signal a receptivity to it.

-Image credit: http://www.panama-offshore-services.com/Make sure to follow Investment Migration Insider on your social media of choice:
+Image credit: http://www.panama-offshore-services.com/Follow Investment Migration Insider on your platform of choice: